gdq12/ElectroChemical_FSCV_Analysis_IgorProv6.37/cleanerInstructions.md

 - redimensions remaining voltage wave and current waves

 Outline on using FSCVcleaner_Dec19.ipf:
-1) Copy the .ipf folder into Igor_procedures folder either prior to initializing the program or load the procedure file after starting the program
+1) Copy the .ipf folder into Igor_procedures folder either prior to initializing Igor Pro or load the procedure file after starting the program
 2) Once in the desired folder and have uploaded that data into Igor pro, go to FSCV>Cleanup Data
 3) A panel named "Data Cleaner" should appear (fig3)